What is Hatched Academy?

 “Hatched Academy was a great opportunity to experience a comprehensive overview of what it’s like to be a freelance artist in an ensemble setting – basically synthesising that knowledge into a package to take back with me when I pursue my own things.” – Jacob Abela (piano), 2015 Hatched Associate Artist

-Our Hatched Summer School brings together six emerging composers from around Australia for an intensive week of workshops with Ensemble Offspring’s core musicians, industry specialists and a guest mentor composer, culminating in a professionally documented public concert of the composers’ new works.
-Hatched Summer School offers composers the opportunity to have their music workshopped by some of Australia’s finest chamber musicians with years of experience working with composers of all ages.
+Our Hatched Composer Intensive brings together six emerging composers from around Australia for an intensive week of workshops with Ensemble Offspring’s core musicians, industry specialists and a guest mentor composer, culminating in a professionally documented showcase concert of the composers’ new works.
+Hatched Composer Intensive offers composers the opportunity to have their music workshopped by some of Australia’s finest chamber musicians with years of experience working with composers of all ages.
 Feedback is delivered in a warm, honest and constructive manner and composers are supported in their plight to create the most idiomatic and effective chamber work possible.

 Tristan Coelho is an award-winning Sydney-based composer who specialises in concert music and film projects.
 His music draws inspiration largely from either nature, especially the idea of amplifying otherwise soft and delicate sounds, or our digital, data-driven world.